Banco Hipotecario: History

 The bank continued to grow and, during the administration of President Hipólito Yrigoyen (1916–22), its share of the nation's mortgages doubled to 37%.
 The headquarters relocated in 1942 from its original, Baroque headquarters in the financial district (transferred to the Central Bank of Argentina) to a larger, Rationalist office building facing Plaza de Mayo.
-The bank again grew significantly during President Juan Perón's populist administration, boosting its loan portfolio from 100,000 mortgages in 1946 to 500,000 a decade later.
+Between 1920 and 1945, it had granted 14,800 loans for the construction of rural and urban housing, totaling 180 million pesos.
+During the Five-Year Plan proposed by President Juan Perón, it went on to grant 170,000 loans totaling 570 million pesos.